PorteAperteSulWeb/pasw2015/github/README.md

 The default state is either `GitHub Branch: master` or nothing at all.
 They are equivalent.

 If you want to update against branch of your repository other than `master` and have that branch push updates out to users make sure you specify the testing branch in a header, i.e. `GitHub Branch: develop`.
 When you want users to update against the release branch just have them manually change the header to `GitHub Branch: master` or remove it completely.
 Tags will be ignored when a branch other than `master` is specified.
 In this case I would suggest semantic versioning similar to the following, `<major>.<minor>.<patch>.<development>`.

+In the GitHub Updater Settings there is a new setting to enable branch switching for plugins.
+When checked there will be a new ability from the Plugins page to switch between plugin branches.

 ## Tagging